lizhanmit/learning-notes/python-3-note/python-3-note.md

 ### Decorators

+- It allows programmers to modify the behavior of functions or classes.
+- It allow us to wrap another function in order to extend the behavior of it, without permanently modifying it.
+- In Decorators, functions are taken as the argument into another function and then called inside the wrapper function.

+Use cases:

+- Logging
+- Authorization
+- Function execution time measurement
+- ...

 - Decorators allow you to make simple modifications to callable objects like functions, methods, or classes.
 - By using decorators, you can reuse a function and do some modifications based on it instead of modifying the original function.
 Or you can apply a function to other functions, such as do logging, input validation and output formatting.
 - Decorator is a function itself, which can be applied to another function B. Function B is passed into the decorator as a param.